 Simone is a prime example of how a positive attitude and unfleeting determination can help you to achieve whatever it is you want in life.
 A happy, confident and ambitious person, she won’t let anything get in the way of her or her dreams.
 If you met her today, you would have no idea of all the challenges she has had to overcome on the long road to reaching her goals.

 Determined to turn her life around, Simone started a college course and continued to look for work.
-That’s when her work coach at the Job Centre referred her to the Positive People project.
-Simone joined the project in 2017 where she met with a change coach who helped her set goals for the future, connect with social groups in her community and fund her travels to college.
+That’s when her Work Coach at Jobcentre Plus referred her to Positive People.
+Simone joined the project in 2017 where she met with a Change Coach who helped her set goals for the future, connect with social groups in her community and fund her travels to college.
 Although this support was very helpful for Simone, what she feels she gained most from the experience was having people on the project to talk to – people who encouraged her and believed in her.
 “Without people wanting to invest in you, you won’t want to invest in yourself.
 I just wanted to find myself and find a path for my future.
 Having people believe in me gave me the confidence to do this.”

 “Thank you for all your help, FitBit and encouragement.
 I won’t forget your kindness, it gave me such a boost to meet people who want to help me and care about people achieving their potential.
 I can barely remember the broken-hearted woman who came to see you in March and was so nervous to meet a new person.
 I was in such an awfully dark place and Positive People literally saved my life.
 I’m so thankful for that, eternally”.